softloud/parameterpal/README.md

 For the normal distribution, this is straightforward, as the parameters reflect the expected value and variance.
-However, for the beta distribtuion, the parameters are not so readily interpretable.
+However, for the beta distribution, the parameters are not so readily interpretable.

 `parameterpal::` provides a means of obtaining the parameters required for the beta distribution from interpretable conditions.